ashleydavis/personal-web-page/index.md

 # Bootstrapping Microservices

 My new book, Bootstrapping Microservices with Docker, Kubernetes and Terraform, is a practical and project-based guide to building distributed applications with microservices.

-[Follow me on Twitter for updates](https://twitter.com/ashleydavis75).
+The [early access program for Bootstrapping Microservices](http://bit.ly/2o0aDsP) has started.
+This is your opportunity to support this new book at an early stage.
+Get the chapters as they are published and give feedback that can influence the direction of the book as it is developed!

 # Data Wrangling with JavaScript